JoyZadan/shop-kbeauty/README.md

 A big thanks to Conrad Saunders and Chris Booth as SDC for the assist with my EC requests due illness.
 It's not easy to concentrate and code when stricken with COVID!

 A special thank you to [Jason Dunton](https://www.linkedin.com/in/jason-dunton/) from Tutor Support at Code Institute.
 Jason, thanks for the assist, I appreciate your help!
+A special thanks also to Ger and to Oisin also from Tutor Support at Code Institute, I appreciate the guidance on the numerous occassions I got stuck on a piece of functionality I wanted to implement!
+Thanks, guys!

+I was looking for a shade of grey that "feels right" as a background for some of the elements on the project and was inspired by [Isabella Mitchell's own project](https://github.com/Isabella-Mitchell/lonely-house).
+Thanks, Isabella!

 Special mention and thanks to my mentor, Dario Carrasquel, for his support, invaluable insights and his belief that I can do this well.
 I am so grateful to have you as my mentor.